yleonsun/yleonsun.github.io/_pages/home.md

 classes: wide
 ---

 Hello!
-My name is Leon, and I am a MD-PhD candidate at the Boston University School of Medicine interested in pursuing a career as a physician scientist in the field of interventional radiology.
+My name is Leon, and I am a Medical Resident at Mass General Brigham, and an incoming Radiology Resident at Beth Israel Deaconess Medical Center (BIDMC) in Boston.